About Our Puppies

 My socialization process includes:

 Week 1: Puppies are handled during the birthing process, weighed, and marked with a colored color.
 They are weighed and held daily.
 At day 3, their tails are docked.
 At day 5 we start the neuro stim biosensor exercises.
-Otherwise they are kept with mom in a quiet warm enviroment.
+Otherwise they are kept with mom in a quiet warm environment.

 Week 2: Biosensor is continued daily.
 Weighed daily and held gently.
 Still kept warm and with mom, as growth and food are most important.
 Bedding is changed as often as needed for puppy and mom's comfort.
 Puppies may start opening eyes during this week.